-If you think you might have bed bugs, it’s important to look for the tell-tale signs they leave behind so you can deal with them before they multiply and cause a serious problem.
+If you think you might have bed bugs in your home, your car, or anywhere else, it’s important to look for the tell-tale signs they leave behind so you can deal with them before they multiply and cause a serious problem.

 Carry on reading for all seven signs that will tell you there are bed bugs hiding in your home.
 Knowing what to look for will go a long way in helping you identify these nasty pests early.

 Getting bitten during the night is often the first sign that you have bed bugs.